elementary-Inc/blog/_posts/2020-11-05-dark-style-progress.md

 ## Challenges with Apps

 As we began to implement dark style support across all of the system components in our desktop, we started to feel confident about the idea of supporting it in apps too.
 We started small with simple apps like Calculator, but I'm happy to say that as of this time nearly all of the default apps in elementary OS follow the dark style.
 This isn't as easy as it sounds.
-As I pointed earlier, the dark style preference in elementary OS 6 is "opt-in", meaning that developers must explicitly choose to support it.
+As I alluded to earlier, the dark style preference in elementary OS 6 is "opt-in", meaning that developers must explicitly choose to support it.
 This is important because of so many places where app styles break when developers aren't testing against the dark style.
 Consider for example, Calendar:

 <figure class="half" markdown="1">
   <img alt="Calendar in the dark style before fixes" src="/images/dark-style-progress-november-2020/calendar-before@2x.png" width="1024" height="750" />